 The northwest boundary of Worth County not only lies on the Missouri-Iowa border but also marks the boundary of the Platte Purchase.
 Treaties authorizing the purchase from Indian tribes of a territory known as the Platte Purchase were ratified by Congress on Feb.
 15, 1837.
 This addition extended Missouri’s northwest boundary to the Missouri River.
 This meant the addition of six counties to the state.
 Most settlers into the area hailed from Clay and Clinton counties.

 History relates that news of the Platte Purchase touched off general jubilation since settlers had been waiting for a chance to claim farms in rich land.
 The purchase also opened a shorter western route to the Missouri River for formers in existing northern counties to ship produce.
 They previously had to take a southward trip to a port at Liberty.

 The lands had been home to the Indian tribes such as the Sac, Fox and Iowa.
 But the buffalo had practically disappeared from the prairies of the area by the early 1800s.
 Raids on hogs and cattle at settlements neighboring the territory were common.
 Treaties for the purchase were signed at Fort Leavenworth, KS, in 1836, and the Indians were given $7,500 for the area which is comprised today by Atchison, Nodaway, Holt, Andrew, Buchanan and Platte counties.

-Reprinted from “Treasure the Times,” a tourism publication by Gallatin Publishing Co.
+— written by Darryl Wilkinson for “Treasure the Times,” a tourism publication by Gallatin Publishing Co.
 1988